sumikara/yaksuderma-shopify-ai-theme/.ai/brand-brief.md

 - Human support visibility
 - Calm spacing
 - Clear CTAs
+- Compact but understandable navigation

-The store should feel structured and helpful, not empty or overly abstract.
+The store should feel structured and helpful, not empty, chaotic, or overly abstract.

-## 17. Homepage Direction
+## 20. Homepage Direction

 The homepage should quickly communicate: